Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 # Local ISLE Installation: New Site

-_Expectations:  It takes an average of **60-120 minutes** to read this documentation and complete this installation._
+_Expectations:  It takes an average of **1-2 hours** to read this documentation and complete this installation._

-This `Local` ISLE Installation creates an un-themed Drupal website and an empty Fedora repository similar to the `Demo` installation but one that you can use to develop and design your Drupal site and Fedora collections with the end goal of deploying to ISLE Staging and Production environments for public use.
+This Local ISLE Installation creates an un-themed Drupal website and an empty Fedora repository (similar to the Demo installation) but one that you can use to develop and design your Drupal site and Fedora collections with the end goal of deploying to ISLE Staging and Production environments for public use.

-You will now be able to change the ability to view locally in your browser from the Demo url `https://isle.localdomain` to a new domain of your choice for example `https://yourprojectnamehere.localdomain`.
+This Local ISLE Installation will allow you to locally view this site in your browser with the domain of your choice (**Example:** "https://yourprojectnamehere.localdomain"), instead of being constrained to the Demo URL ("https://isle.localdomain").

-While this installation gets you a brand new local development site, it is **not** intended as a migration process of a previously existing Islandora site.
-If you need to build a local environment to migrate a previously existing Islandora site, please use the [Local ISLE Installation: Migrate Existing Islandora Site](../install/install-local-migrate.md) instructions instead.
+While this installation provides you a brand new local development site, it is **not** intended as a migration process of a previously existing Islandora site.
+If you need to build a local environment to migrate a previously existing Islandora site, please use the [Local ISLE Installation: Migrate Existing Islandora Site](../install/install-local-migrate.md)  instead.

-This document also has directions on how you can check in newly created ISLE and Islandora code into a git software repository as a workflow process designed to manage and upgrade the environments throughout the development process from Local to Staging and finally to Production.
-The [ISLE Installation: Environments](../install/install-environments.md) documentation can also help with explaining the new ISLE structure, the associated files and what values ISLE endusers should use for the `.env`, `local.env`, etc.
+This document also has directions on how you can save newly created ISLE and Islandora code into a git software repository as a workflow process designed to manage and upgrade the environments throughout the development process from Local to Staging to Production.
+The [ISLE Installation: Environments](../install/install-environments.md) helps explain the ISLE workflow structure, the associated files, and what values ISLE endusers should use for the ".env", "local.env", etc.

 Please post questions to the public [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle), or subscribe to receive emails.
 The [Glossary](../appendices/glossary.md) defines terms used in this documentation.